 You may know the head chef and co-owner, Sebastian Myhre, already.
 At least, I remember him well from the television show Hellstrøms Mesterkokk, which aired on TV3 back in 2012.
 There, he competed against other young chefs, many of whom have achieved great success since.
 Karl-Erik Pallesen runs Fisketorget in Stavanger – possibly Norway’s best seafood restaurant.
 James Ian Maxwell-Stewart is the manager and owner of restaurant Cru (also not far from Fyr). Øyvind Bøe Dale was, until recently, sous chef at Statholdergaarden, and is now aiming for the Bocuse d’Or – a competition in which Myhre himself was a finalist in 2009.
 Furthermore, Sebastian has experience from the three-Michelin-starred restaurant Per Se in New York, Feinschmecker in Oslo, and Restaurant Re-naa in Stavanger.
-At last, he now has his own place!
+At last, he now has a place of his own.

-More snacks followed next.
-Baby radishes and turnips with a Nýr dip, puffed pork rinds with løyrom and sour cream, and FYR’s very own dry Riesling.
+More snacks followed shortly.
+Baby radishes and turnips with a Nýr dip, puffed pork rinds with “løyrom” (vendace roe) and sour cream, and Fyr’s very own dry Riesling.
 Then, the bread arrived.
 Steaming hot.
 A crispy crust.
 Served with a butter that was worth the visit alone.
 “How did you make this butter?”
 I asked one of the chefs in front of us.
 “It’s whipped with browned butter, sherry vinegar, and diced shallots,” he replied.
 “Did you just reveal our secret!?” chef Myhre yelled at him, laughing.
 I’m glad he did, because that combo will be tested at home at some point.

 A Norwegian Caprese salad with tomatoes from Brimse Gård outside Stavanger, and mozzarella made at Osteverket in Lillesand, brought back fond memories from our recent trip to Barolo in Italy.
 With the next dish, a raw marinated trout with watercress mayo and elderflower bouillon, the pairing was a drink: Little Slinger.
 Turns out, they even do cocktails well at Fyr.
 Another task they excel at is cooking langoustine to perfection.
 Simplicity is an art.
 You don’t want to disrupt the gentle flavors of what is possibly the best crustacean in the world.
 At Fyr, it’s served simply with warm bread and butter infused with more of that delectable shellfish aroma.

 The rest of the meal was meat-heavy and intense, but very satisfying.
-Dry age pork neck was followed by Wagyu cooked on a Himalayan salt rock, then grilled ox with a smoked corn purée (yum!), and, finally, lamb sausages in a dish Sebastian had chosen to call Brennende Kjærlighet.
-Burning love, a childhood memory, dedicated to his mom who passed away suddenly and unexpectedly way too early.
+Dry age pork neck was followed by wagyu cooked on a Himalayan salt rock, then grilled ox with a smoked corn purée (yum!), and, finally, lamb sausages in a dish Sebastian had chosen to call Brennende Kjærlighet – burning love.
+It’s a childhood memory and the dish is dedicated to his mom who passed away suddenly and unexpectedly, way too early.
 The dish was deliciously comforting, with onions, beets, pancetta bacon, and a potato purée.
 A wonderful tribute that should become a classic on the menu.

-What’s your favorite bistronomy-type restaurant?
+What’s your favorite bistronomy type restaurant?
 Please share in a comment below.